 An inspection contingency is a clause in the purchase contract that states the buyer’s offer is contingent on the outcome of a home inspection.
 The clause will also state how long the buyer has to conduct an inspection and respond to any issues.
 Inspection contingencies are also known as due diligence contingencies.
 They give the buyer time to verify the property’s true condition and gather enough information to feel confident in moving forward with the sale.

-An inspection contingency is standard in almost every home purchase contract; however, the specifics may vary depending on the city and state.
+Yes, you can negotiate an inspection contingency.
+Even though you find inspection contingencies in most contracts, the specifics need to be negotiated and can also vary depending on the city and state.
 This clause protects the buyer from unknowingly purchasing a home with apparent defects or issues that would impact the market value.
 It also gives the buyer a chance to renegotiate the price or request the seller make repairs or changes before the closing.
 When you sign a purchase contract, ensure it has an inspection contingency if you plan on conducting an inspection.

 An inspection contingency allows the buyer to renegotiate or back out of a sale if the inspection uncovers something alarming.
 Without this clause, you may be obligated to move forward with your offer even if the inspection revealed something serious that impacts the value and livability of the home.